Scalping and Scalpers: Trade Fast and Smart

 The term comes from the English word "scalp" and is based on the idea of collecting small gains bit by bit.
 In other words, the goal is to quickly make a profit from tiny price movements in the market.

-Who is a Scalper?
+Who is a Scalper

 Traders who do scalping are called scalpers.
 The goal of a scalper is to take advantage of very small price movements by opening and closing trades multiple times throughout the day.
 A scalper can place dozens or even hundreds of trades in a single day.
 Instead of aiming for big profits from each trade, the idea is to make small gains, like 10–15 pips, frequently, which can add up to a meaningful overall profit.